SpaceX to launch first all-civilian mission this year | DW | 02.02.2021

 Author: Nicolas Martin

-Isaacman, who turns 38 next week, has long dreamt of normalizing space travel and opening it up to tourists.
+Isaacman, who turns 38 next week, has long dreamed of normalizing space travel and opening it up to tourists.

-"I truly want us to live in a world 50 or 100 years from now where people are jumping in their rockets like the Jetsons and there are families bouncing around on the moon with their kid in a spacesuit," he told the AP news agency, referencing a classic-era cartoon about the space-dwelling Jetson family.
+"I truly want us to live in a world 50 or 100 years from now where people are jumping in their rockets like the Jetsons and there are families bouncing around on the moon with their kid in a spacesuit," he told The Associated Press news agency, referencing a classic 1960s US cartoon about a futuristic family.

-The entrepreneur did not divulge how much he os paying SpaceX, except to say that the anticipated donation to St. Jude "vastly exceeds the cost of the mission."
+The entrepreneur did not divulge how much he was paying SpaceX, except to say that the anticipated donation to St. Jude "vastly exceeds the cost of the mission."

-SpaceX was started by Elon Musk, who is also the CEO of Tesla and is now the world's richest man

-NASA turned to SpaceX and Boeing after retiring its Shuttle program in 2011.
+NASA turned to SpaceX and Boeing after retiring its space shuttle program in 2011.

 SpaceX plans to launch two more professionally crewed flights for NASA later this year, as well as four cargo refueling missions over the next 15 months.